informatics-isi-edu/chaise/docs/user-docs/chaise-config.md

 A Chaise deployment includes a sample config file ([chaise-config-sample.js](https://github.com/informatics-isi-edu/chaise/blob/master/chaise-config-sample.js)) at the root directory that you can edit and then rename to `chaise-config.js`.

+Each chaise config property below can be defined in each place that we allow for a chaise configuration with a few exceptions noted below.
+Chaise config uses a set order for determining which chaise configuration's properties will be used.
+The order that the properties will be checked and then applied are as follows:
+  1. Default values defined in [chaise configuration document](https://github.com/informatics-isi-edu/chaise/blob/master/docs/user-docs/chaise-config.md).
+  2. Any properties defined at the root of the object returned from [chaise-config.js](https://github.com/informatics-isi-edu/chaise/blob/master/chaise-config-sample.js).
+  3. Any matching `configRules` in the order they appear in the `configRules` array.
+Properties in the last matching rule will take precedence
+  4. Any properties defined at the root of the object returned from this annotation.
+  5. Step 3 from above, but with the `configRules` from this annotation.

+Notes: is that as the `configRules` are checked, properties set in step 2 will be overridden by properties defined in step 3 that have the same name.
+This allows the server wide configuration to be a base configuration for the chaise apps and allows for further configuration based on a combination of hostname and catalog id.
+This applies for step 4 and 5 as well when reading the values from the catalog annotation.

+If a property appears in the same configuration twice, the property defined later will be used.

 The below table explains the usage of the default parameters:

 | Parameter | Values | Default Value | chaise-config.js | URL | Remarks |